Privacy

 Individual Authentication Chain

 Birth certificate → school ID → passport/national ID → multiple numbered credentials throughout life.
-Each credential links to others; the chain can be traced.
+Each credential links to others.
+The chain can be traced.

 Connecting Identities